derivexyz/lyra-avalon-interfaces/examples/CollateralManager.md

 }
 ```

-*Note, for brevity, we skip over functions that filter out inactive positions or manual removal of positions.*
+*For brevity, we skip over functions that filter out inactive positions or manual removal of positions.*

 ## Calculate minimum collateral